 Cost versus benefit

 Power meters are not cheap.
-The average price is around £700, but can go over £1,200.
+The average price is around $700 / £700, but can go over $1,200 / £1,200.
 Plus there is around £100 to pay out every time you get it serviced.
-In comparison, a heart-rate monitor can be picked up for around £50, if not already a feature on your GPS device.
+In comparison, even the best heart-rate monitors for cycling can be picked up for just £50, if not already a feature on your GPS device.
 Although it has fallen out of favour in recent years, heart-rate guided training still has its place.

 Context really matters when you use heart rate, warns Spragg: “Not just the climate and environment you are training in, but everything else going on in your life at that moment.”
 If you are fatigued, for example, your heart rate may be suppressed – its being lower than usual may not mean you’re not trying hard enough.
 He suggests you use it alongside another measuring tool to give a deeper insight.

-Granted, 2020 wasn’t the season that Vini Zabù-KTM or any of us planned for, so we don’t yet know if the team’s proposal to ride data-free worked.
-In such unusual times, when so much has felt out of our hands, gadgets like power meters have helped riders feel a little more in control.
-However, as we ease back into racing, consider following Dygert’s approach and build in some tech-free riding time, whether it’s to push yourself harder or just to stop and smell the roses (or taste the coffee) – you won’t regret regaining that feeling of pure, data-less cycling freedom.
+Gadgets like power meters can help us feel in control.
+However it's certainly worth considering following Dygert’s approach, building in some tech-free riding time, whether it’s to push yourself harder or just to stop and smell the roses (or taste the coffee) – you won’t regret regaining that feeling of pure, data-less cycling freedom.